Every Learner. Future Ready.

 !-- wp:list -->

 What are some of the “employability” skills will you be helping my son/daughter with?

 There will be a heavy focus on developing and maturing these skills, which will include (but not necessarily limited to):

 Will there be sports and other co-curricular activities?

 All students will have access to the full range of co-curricular activities offered by CRCSD.
 In most cases, students will participate on the teams and groups at the high school they would have normally attended.
 In other words, if I’m a Kennedy football player I will continue to be a Kennedy football player and get to participate with my friends from that school.
 Parents of busy teens may find the flexibility of City View appealing.

 The magnet school will assemble some co-curricular clubs and activities as driven by student need and interest. (example: a group of students want to start a chess or gamers club or hip-hop group)

 How will I know if my son/daughter has been accepted?

-Welcome to Cedar Rapids Community Magnet High School, our community’s newest high school!
-This new school exists as a compliment to our outstanding comprehensive high schools and as another option for our students and families.
+Welcome to City View Community High School, our community’s newest high school!
+This new magnet school exists as a compliment to our outstanding comprehensive high schools and as another option for our students and families.

 Located in the heart of our city, our students have the full advantages downtown has to offer: an amazing library, a myriad of museums, access to recreational areas and activities, quick access to city transportation, and, of course, access to a multitude of outstanding local businesses.
-The CR Community Magnet High School is open to any 9th and 10th grade student living inthe Cedar Rapids School District attendance boundaries by applying to the Districts Magnet School Lottery.
+City View Community High School is open to any 9th and 10th grade student living in the Cedar Rapids School District attendance boundaries by applying to the Districts Magnet School Lottery.